 Our layers are levelled and ready to stack.

-Storage
+Storage and Freezing

-This cake makes 8 generous slices (triangular).
-Best enjoyed on the day of baking.
-Store in an airtight container at room temperature for 2 to 3 days.
-To freeze leftover slices, wrap each slice in plastic wrap and place in a freezer-safe container for up to 3 months.
+This cake makes 8 generous slices (triangular) which are best enjoyed on the day of baking.
+Store in an airtight container at room temperature for 2 to 3 days or in the fridge if your room is particularly warm or humid.

 Flavour Options